-We’ve already covered how to choose the best air conditioner for you and what you need to know to keep it running like new, so, putting A/Cs aside for now, here are some additional ways you can keep cool in this weather:
+We’ve already covered the benefits of Wi-Fi connected smart air conditioners and tips for prepping your A/C for summer, so, putting A/Cs aside for now, here are some additional ways you can keep cool in this weather:

 2. Avoid caffeine close to bedtime, as it raises body temperature.

 3. Turn off the computer, stereo, TV, desk lamp, or any electronic that generates heat when not in use.

 4. Wear loose, light-colored cotton or linen clothing to give your skin air to breathe.

 5. Placing a container of ice in front of a window or fan can act like a mini-A/C and offers surprisingly satisfying relief.

 6. Take on the town!
 Get out and peruse your town’s shops, restaurants, or libraries that have air conditioning.
 Hot afternoons are the perfect time to run errands and go to the supermarket.

 8. Put mint in a glass of water or use skin care products infused with it to refresh yourself with a nice cooling sensation.

 9. Eat fruits and vegetables with high water content, including leafy lettuces, corn on the cob, cucumbers, watermelon, and summer squash.
 You can also sweat out the heat with spicy foods like hot peppers, fresh ginger, horseradish, and black pepper.

 10. Alternatively and surprisingly enough, try to avoid ingesting foods that are lower than your actual body temperature.
 Ice cream will initially cool you off for 15 minutes or so, but your body will soon increase blood flow to warm you back up.